Billing – Frequently Asked Questions

 Will my insurance company pay for my Pap test?

-Most insurance companies will pay for one (1) screening Pap test per year.
-If you have a history of gynecologic problems or have had an abnormal Pap test in the past, they may pay for more than one a year.
-Currently, Medicare will pay for one screening Pap test every two (2) years.
+Most insurance companies will pay for one (1) screening Pap test every three (3) years or five (5) years.
+If you have a history of gynecologic problems or have had an abnormal Pap test in the past, they may pay more often.
+Currently, Medicare will pay for one screening Pap test every three (3) years.
 Medicare will pay for diagnostics Pap tests more often if the patient is having gynecologic problems, past history of abnormal Pap tests, or previous cancer of the cervix, uterus, or vagina.
+Most commercial insurance follow this same guidance.

 What is an ABN?